bmeyer99/ai_native_programming_paradigm/memory-bank/metadata-schema.md

 2. **Invariant Specifications**: Formal specifications of invariants that must be preserved
 3. **Proof Hints**: Hints for automated theorem provers
 4. **Verification Status**: Tracking of verification status for different properties
+5. **Confidence Scores**: Confidence scores for AI-generated or AI-transformed code
+6. **Verification Thresholds**: Thresholds for triggering verification based on confidence scores